Strategies in Urban Affordability

 Gordon Neighbourhood House Community Dinners: “West End Family Night: (Every second Monday of the month), Cost: Free with a GNH membership of $5.
 All families welcome!
 Dinner provided, first come, first served.” http://gordonhouse.org/programs/families-and-youth/

-MeatlessMeetup on Meetup.com: Seasonal potlucks are the best, Christmas and Thanksgiving, offering 100+ vegetarian or vegan options, plus sponsored by local bakeries, main course and desserts, family friendly.
+MeatlessMeetup on Meetup.com: Seasonal potlucks are the bes Christmas and Thanksgiving feasts offer 100+ vegetarian or vegan options., Main course and desserts.
+Family friendly.
 A great opportunity to network with foodies about the latest eco friendly ways to be health conscious.
 “We’re foodies with an environmental conscience & a concern for animal welfare.
 Food at our events is vegan, but we’re not a vegan group.
 Anyone interested in lowering their carbon footprint by eating more plant based meals, even if they are not planning or trying to go fully veg, has found the right group!” http://www.meetup.com/MeatlessMeetup/events/calendar/

-Village Vancouver: Also offers an annual free potluck with 100+ dishes, including great live music and educational booths, usually at Heritage Hall that is work checking out. http://www.villagevancouver.ca/events/event/listByType?type=potluck
+Village Vancouver: Offers an annual free potluck with 40+ dishes, plus great live music and educational booths.
+Usually hosted at Heritage Hall.
+Definitely worth checking out. http://www.villagevancouver.ca/events/event/listByType?type=potluck

-Many are offered year round, a great source for local produce, live musical entertainment, and food truck food. http://markets.bcfarmersmarket.org/market-search?region=7
+Many are offered year round.
+This is a great source for local produce, live musical entertainment, and food truck food. http://markets.bcfarmersmarket.org/market-search?region=7

 Fresh Roots: “We enact our mission through Schoolyard Market Gardens, educational farms where the food we grow is sold into the school community: into the cafeteria, food access programs, and to our neighbours.
 We facilitate outdoor experiential learning with teachers and students, mentor youth leaders through our garden club and summer programing, and empower Vancouverites to grow their own through our volunteer programs.
 Fresh Roots also works with organizations to develop their own market gardens and associated garden programing.
 We are a thought leader in institutional food systems change and outdoor experiential learning” http://freshroots.ca/our-story/

 Village Vancouver Workshops: Offering monthly free potlucks and educational based workshops at various locations around the city.
-From East Van Commercial Drive at Rising Star Coop Common Room, to Main Street Little Mountain Neighbourhood House to Kits and even downtown.
-Everyone brings food to share, followed by a free workshop about topics including: how to make soap, kombutcha, kifir, hot houses, seed saving, backyard chickens, salsa making tutorials, how to make a dehumidifier, upcycled crafting projects, clothing swaps, permaculture and more.
+From East Van’s Commercial Drive at Rising Star Coop Common Room, to Main Street Little Mountain Neighbourhood House to Kits and even downtown.
+Everyone brings food to share, followed by a free workshop.
+Topics include: how to make soap, kombucha, kifir, hot houses, salsa and a dehumidifier.
+Tutorials on seed saving, backyard chickens,, upcycled crafting projects, clothing swaps, permaculture and more.

 “Village Vancouver Main Street Workshops: Food Security & Sustainable Living: Workshops with Village Vancouver (Main Street).
-Monthly workshops focus on quality of life issues: growing local food, gardening and seed saving, renewable energy, recycling, low-impact transportation, bike maintenance, bee keeping and backyard chickens.” http://www.villagevancouver.ca/events/event/listByType?type=workshop
+Monthly workshops focus on quality of life issues such as: growing local food, gardening and seed saving, renewable energy, recycling, low-impact transportation, bike maintenance, bee keeping and backyard chickens.” http://www.villagevancouver.ca/events/event/listByType?type=workshop

 Local Lending Libraries: “It highlights an innate goodness in people and a shared longing for a sense of community fostered through a love of books… Some have grown to include free vegetables, knick-knacks and doggy bags to passersby.” http://www.theglobeandmail.com/news/british-columbia/vancouver-pop-up-libraries-serve-as-community-hang-outs/article4515857/